astropy/astropy-APEs/APE6.rst

 specifications that must be carefully implemented from scratch by any reader/writer application.

-DTIF takes the approach of defining a minimal standard for the the underlying data structure that is needed to define a table.
+ECSV takes the approach of defining a minimal standard for the the underlying data structure that is needed to define a table.
 Then that structure is encoded or decoded using YAML.
 Libraries for encoding and decoding YAML are widely used, very efficient, and easily available in all the most-frequently used programming languages (with the notable exception of IDL).

-Translating to / from the data structure provided by a DTIF header into the native structure that an application uses should generally be quite easy because the functional elements (e.g. column name, type) are ubiquitous.
+Translating to / from the data structure provided by a ECSV header into the native structure that an application uses should generally be quite easy because the functional elements (e.g. column name, type) are ubiquitous.
 Generally speaking manipulating data structures programmatically is easier than parsing textual data structure fields.

-The DTIF standard does not require that the YAML encoding be "pretty", but it is highly-recommended that applications format the YAML header to be legible to humans.
+The ECSV standard does not require that the YAML encoding be "pretty", but it is highly-recommended that applications format the YAML header to be legible to humans.
 This is important because a key feature of YAML is that it is meant to be easily readable, and thus modifiable, by humans.